localstack/localstack/README.md

 * `LAMBDA_JAVA_OPTS`: Allow passing custom JVM options (e.g., `-Xmx512M`) to Java Lambdas executed in Docker.
 Use `_debug_port_` placeholder to configure the debug port (e.g., `-agentlib:jdwp=transport=dt_socket,server=y,suspend=y,address=_debug_port_`).
 * `MAIN_CONTAINER_NAME`: Specify the main docker container name (default: `localstack_main`).
 * `INIT_SCRIPTS_PATH`: Specify the path to the initializing files with extensions .sh that are found default in `/docker-entrypoint-initaws.d`.
-* `DEBUG`: For troubleshooting LocalStack start issues
+* `LS_LOG`: Specify the log level('trace', 'debug', 'info', 'warn', 'error', 'warning') currently overrides the `DEBUG` configuration.
+Enable `LS_LOG=trace` to print detailed request/response messages.

+The following environment configurations can be useful for debugging:
 * `DEVELOP`: Starts a debugpy server before starting Localstack services
 * `DEVELOP_PORT`:  Port number for debugpy server
-* `WAIT_FOR_DEBUGGER`:  Forces localstack to wait for a debugger to start the services
+* `WAIT_FOR_DEBUGGER`:  Forces LocalStack to wait for a debugger to start the services
-* `LS_LOG`: Specify the log level('trace', 'debug', 'info', 'warn', 'error', 'warning') currently overrides the `DEBUG` configuration.
-Enable `LS_LOG=trace` to print detailed request/response messages.

 The following environment configurations are *deprecated*:
 * `USE_SSL`: Whether to use `https://...` URLs with SSL encryption (default: `false`).
 Deprecated as of version 0.11.3 - each service endpoint now supports multiplexing HTTP/HTTPS traffic over the same port.